-Notes on the III Olympiad St. Louis – 1904 (St. Louis and Me addendum one)
+Notes on the III Olympiad Saint Louis – 1904 (Saint Louis and Me addendum one)

 Stop thief!

-As Woodward and Bernstein learned from Mark Felt in 1972, follow the money.
-Using the considerable financial resources available to them, the Expo’s organizing committee forged a deal with the Amateur Athletic Union to hold its 1904 track and field championships as part of the World’s Fair.
+As Woodward and Bernstein learned from Mark Felt in 1972, the answer is usually straightforward.
+Follow the money.
+Using the considerable financial resources available to them, the Expo’s organizing committee forged a deal with the Amateur Athletic Union to hold its 1904 track and field championships as a part of the World’s Fair.
 It would be crude to call it a form of blackmail but this created a dilemma for de Coubertin.
-He had to reconsider because he didn’t want to face a competing athletic event particularly since it meant that American athletes associated with the AAU would only be able to compete in St. Louis.
+He had to reconsider because he didn’t want to face a competing athletic event particularly since it meant that American athletes associated with the AAU would only be able to compete in Saint Louis.
 Coubertin neglected to attend the games and later wrote, “I had a sort of presentiment that the Olympiad would match the mediocrity of the town.”

-While not invented at the St. Louis World’s Fair or Olympics, the ice cream cone, iced tea, hamburger, and hot dog were widely promoted there and gained in popularity as a result.
+While not invented at the Saint Louis World’s Fair or Olympics, the ice cream cone, iced tea, hamburger, and hot dog were widely promoted there and gained in popularity as a result.

 A number of non-Olympic athletic events took place during the two somewhat conjoined events.
 These included an Irish sports festival and a YMCA basketball championship.
 Following an official review to identify the 94 events that should be rightly included as sanctioned Olympics competition, the entirety of the Games were determined to have occurred over 146 days from 1 July to 23 November with most of the track and field events held between 28 August and 3 September.